 3-5 finalists prepare “fast pitches” to be broadcast live at UMDF Symposium

-Each accelerator casts one vote for the project they feel most passionately about
+casts a vote for the project they feel most passionate about

 Prize awarded to winner